Logging¶

 {message}

-• system_date: The date of the system.
-It uses django.utils.timezone if DJANGO_SETTINGS_MODULE environment variable is set, or uses standard library if it is not set.
+django.utils.timezoneifDJANGO_SETTINGS_MODULEenvironment variable is set, or uses standard library if it is not set. - zone: If

-• level_name: It is a hashtag so that you can filter based on log level of LogRecord.
+DJANGO_SETTINGS_MODULEis set andUSE_TZisTrue, theTIME_ZONEis shown, else it just shows "No Timezone". - level_name: It is a hashtag so that you can filter based on log

-• path: The Python file absolute path where the LogRecord is captured.
+LogRecord. - path: The Python file absolute path where the

 General Setup consists of the steps below: